umangmparekh/splunk-fastmcp/README.md

-/**
+Splunk FastMCP – POC with Claude.ai

-This project demonstrates how to create MCP serer and connect to Claud.ai & Splunk */
+This project is a Proof of Concept (POC) demonstrating how to create an MCP server and connect it to Claude.ai and Splunk.

-Step 1:
+🧩 Prerequisites

+macOS or Linux environment

+Python 3
+installed

+Access to your enterprise Splunk instance (with API token & URL)

-Install Python
+⚙️ Step 1: Install Python
 brew install python3

-Installing UV :
+⚡ Step 2: Install UV
 curl -LsSf https://astral.sh/uv/install.sh | sh

-Step 2 :
+📁 Step 3: Create a Project Folder

-Create Project folder in your local. “splunk-fastmcp”
+Create a local folder for your project:

-Step 3:
+mkdir splunk-fastmcp
+cd splunk-fastmcp

+🔐 Step 4: Get Splunk Credentials

-Get a Splunk API token & URL from your enterprise OPS team
+Obtain your Splunk API Token and Splunk URL from your Enterprise OPS Team.

-Step 4: Run below command in terminal

-# install deps (choose ONE of the three)

-# a) UV (fast)
+📦 Step 5: Install Dependencies

+Choose one of the following methods to install dependencies:

-pip install uv && uv sync
+Option A: Using UV (recommended) pip install uv && uv sync

-Step 5:

-# API port is different then the one which we use for the Frontend App.
+🌍 Step 6: Set Environment Variables

+Set up the Splunk configuration in your terminal:

 export SPLUNK_HOST="prd-xxxxx.splunkcloud.com"
 export SPLUNK_PORT="8089"
 export SPLUNK_TOKEN="YOUR_TOKEN"      # preferred over username/password
 export VERIFY_SSL="true"

-Step 6:
+🧠 Step 7: Add and Run the Server

-Add attached server.py into your project folder.
-Please adapt variables.
+Add the provided server.py file into your project folder.

-Step 7:

-Run this command, Adapt the URI
+Adapt the variable values as needed, then run the following command (adjust the path as per your setup):

 /Users/umangparekh/Documents/splunkMCP/splunk-fastmcp/.venv/bin/python3 server.py

-This displays if fastMCP is started.
+If successful, you’ll see a confirmation message that FastMCP has started.

-Step 8:
+🧩 Step 8: Verify the MCP Server

-Verify if MCP is up or not using MCP Inspector
+Use the MCP Inspector to check if your MCP server is running correctly:

 npx @modelcontextprotocol/inspector \
 /Users/umangparekh/Documents/splunkMCP/splunk-fastmcp/.venv/bin/python3 \
 /Users/umangparekh/Documents/splunkMCP/splunk-fastmcp/server.py

+✅ Summary

+After completing these steps, your MCP Server should be successfully connected to Claude.ai and Splunk, enabling you to query and interact with your enterprise data securely.